DataLab-Platform/DataLab/doc/features/signal/menu_processing.rst

 .. seealso::

-    :ref:`sig-menu-operations` for more information on operations that can be performed on signals, or :ref:`sig-menu-computing` for information on computing features on signals.
+    :ref:`sig-menu-operations` for more information on operations that can be performed on signals, or :ref:`sig-menu-analysis` for information on analysis features on signals.

 .. figure:: /images/shots/s_processing.png